 Disputes may be validated for multiple reasons, such as fraudulent activity by third parties using a customer’s identity to solicit purchases.
-Customers may also dispute charges if they didn’t receive an item they ordered, felt that the product or service was misinterpreted by the business, incorrectly billed, or didn’t recognize the charge on their statement.
+Customers may also dispute charges if they didn’t receive an item they ordered, felt that the business misinterpreted the product or service, incorrectly billed, or didn’t recognize the task on their statement.

 Once a chargeback occurs, there’s a process for appeal.
 Your business will have to prove you provided the product or service in concern, which can sometimes take months to resolve.
-In fact, the process of appealing a chargeback can cost more than the original product or service was even worth.
+The method of appealing a chargeback can cost more than the original product or service was worth.

 Why It’s Important to Avoid Chargebacks

-The obvious downside of chargebacks for businesses is that they cost money.
-If you dispute a chargeback and don’t win, you’re out the money the customer originally paid for your product or service.
-Not only that, there may be additional fees issued from your payment processor to cover the backend work required to investigate and resolve the case.
+The apparent downside of chargebacks for businesses is that they cost money.
+If you dispute a chargeback and don’t win, you’re out the money the customer initially paid for your product or service.
+Additionally, additional fees may be issued from your payment processor to cover the backend work required to investigate and resolve the case.

 In addition to losing potential profit, multiple credit disputes can damage your business’ reputation.
-Your chargeback rate is a key metric that financial institutions monitor in order to determine if they can lend your business funds or provide payment processing services.
-Your chargeback ratio is the number of chargebacks-to-transactions that a merchant has earned.
+Your chargeback rate is a critical metric that financial institutions monitor to determine if they can lend your business funds or provide payment processing services.
+Your chargeback ratio is the number of chargebacks to transactions that a merchant has earned.
 The industry-wide maximum is 1%, meaning that if your business’ chargeback rate is greater or equal to 1%, your financial service providers might terminate your account.
-This would force you to open new accounts, which would then be even more costly given the damage to your reputation.
+This would force you to open new accounts, which would be even more costly given the damage to your reputation.

 Ways to Avoid Chargebacks